ec-mentors/IT-ist-das-was-fuer-mich-i03/source/course/day_04_soft_skills_communication_and_presentation/index.md

 # Tag 4: Soft Skills: How to Present like a PRO

-Gratulation zur ersten Kurswoche! 🎊

-Heute steht "Kommunikation und Präsentation" am Prpgramm.
+Heute steht "Kommunikation und Präsentation" am Programm.